What Is Foreign Policy And Why Is It Important?

 Nevertheless, the situation resulted in categorizing issues into two: civil affairs and foreign affairs.
 Civil affairs pertain to domestic management of internal issues while foreign affairs represent the management of issues outside the sovereign realm.

-The modern definition of foreign policy now centers on it being the general goals and objectives that direct the activities and relationships or interactions of a particular state with other states and non-state actors.
+The modern definition of foreign policy encompasses the comprehensive set of goals and objectives that direct the activities and relationships or interactions of a particular state with other states and non-state actors.
 This policy is influenced by national interest or domestic considerations and the situations in the international community.

 A Look Into the Purpose and Importance of Foreign Policy